aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Major Assembly Stages:**

 The process begins with the painted body structure mounted on automated guided vehicles that transport it through the assembly sequence.
 The first major operation installs the complete wiring harness, which has been prefabricated off-line as a complete assembly that can be installed as a single unit rather than routing individual wires throughout the vehicle.
-This approach improves consistency, reduces assembly time, and minimizes the risk of routing errors.
+This approach enhances consistency, reduces assembly time, and minimizes the risk of routing errors.

 The dashboard assembly, which has been preassembled as a complete module including the instrument panel, HVAC components, steering column, and wiring, is installed as a single unit that bolts into the body structure at a small number of attachment points.
 This modular approach significantly reduces the complexity of final assembly while improving quality consistency.